bwayne2015/resturantdishes/README.md

   3. ORM: Sequalize
   4. Docker

-Description:
+Api Description:
-1. The user will have to register himself and then the user will have login
-How To Install(Without Docker):
+1. The user will have to register himself and then the user will have login How To Install(Without Docker):
   1. Clone the repo
   2. Run npm install